So You Want To Be A Lawyer Pamphlet

 The Florida Bar is the third-largest unified Bar, meaning that all lawyers who practice in the state must be members of the Bar.
-There are about 103,000 members of The Florida Bar, as of the beginning of 2018.
+There are about 106,000 members of The Florida Bar, as of the beginning of 2018.

 As a member of the Bar, each lawyer is expected to devote some time to the improvement of the profession.
 Lawyers participate in the work of the Bar and uphold the established ethical standards and discipline procedures.
 The Bar helps protect the public from harm that could result in unqualified people practicing law.

 Bar members also are encouraged to support the public interest by providing free or low-cost services (“pro bono”) to individuals or charitable organizations in need and by working with and financially supporting organizations that provide legal services to those in need.
 The Bar’s aspirational goal is for each attorney to provide 20 hours of free legal service per year, or to donate $350 to a legal aid organization.

 According to The Florida Bar’s 2014 Economics and Law Office Management Survey, the median salary for a starting attorney with no internship or clerking experience is $50,000.
 Salaries for starting attorneys with no prior clerking experience vary among the three regions of Florida.
 In the North Region, which includes Jacksonville, Tallahassee and Pensacola, the median salary for a beginning attorney is $40,000.
 The Central-Southwest Region, which includes the Orlando and Tampa areas, has a median salary of $50,000 for a beginning attorney.
 In the Southeast Region, which includes Palm Beach, Fort Lauderdale and Miami, the median salary for a beginning attorney is $55,000.